 Alzheimer's disease (AD) is a progressive, irreversible neurodegenerative disease characterized by the decline of cognitive and memory functions, which are serious enough to interfere daily life.
 This ultimately fatal brain dementia causes certain types of nerve cells in particular areas of the brain to degenerate and die for currently unknown reasons.
-AD is the most common type of dementia, which accounts for 50% to 80% of dementia cases.
+AD is the most common type of dementia, which accounts for 50 to 80 percent of dementia cases.
 Definitive diagnosis of AD can only be made with histopathological confirmation of amyloid plaques and neurofibrillary tangles, usually at autopsy.
-It has been reported that the incidence of AD doubles every 5 years after age of 65 [Bain et al., 2008] and 1 in every 85 persons will be affected by the disease by year 2050 [Brookmeyer et al., 2007].
-The average life expectancy of AD patients varies between 3 and 10 years, depending on the age they are diagnosed with AD.
-The median life span is as long as 7 to 10 years for AD patients whose conditions are diagnosed when they are in their 60s and early 70s, to only about 3 years or less for patients whose conditions are diagnosed when they are in their 90s [Zanetti et al., 2009].
+It has been reported that the incidence of AD doubles every five years after age of 65 (Bain, et al. 2008) and 1 in every 85 persons will be affected by the disease by year 2050 (Brookmeyer, et al. 2007).
+The average life expectancy of AD patients varies between 3 to 10 years, depending on the age they are diagnosed with AD.
+The median life span is as long as 7 to 10 years for AD patients whose conditions are diagnosed when they are in their 60s and early 70s, to only about 3 years or less for patients whose conditions are diagnosed when they are in their 90s (Zanetti, et al. 2009).

 Mild cognitive impairment (MCI) is an intermediate stage between the expected cognitive decline of normal aging and the more pronounced decline of dementia.
-It involves problems with memory, language, thinking, and judgment that are greater than typical age-related changes.
+It involves problems with memory, language, thinking and judgment that are greater than typical age-related changes.
 These problems are severe enough to be noticeable to other people and to show up on tests, but are not serious enough to interfere with daily life.
 Since the problems do not interfere daily life, the person does not meet the criteria for being diagnosed with dementia.
 MCI increases the risk of developing dementia, including AD, especially when memory loss is the predominant symptom.
-This type of MCI is commonly referred as "amnestic MCI."
-Recent studies show that individuals with MCI tend to progress to probable AD at a rate of approximately 10% to 15% per year [Grundman et al., 2004; Misra et al., 2009], compared with healthy controls who develop dementia at a rate of 1% to 2% per year [Bischkopf et al., 2002].
+This type of MCI is commonly referred as "amnestic MCI".
+Recent studies show that individuals with MCI tend to progress to probable AD at a rate of approximately 10% to 15% per year (Grundman, et al. 2004; Misra, et al. 2009), compared with healthy controls who develop dementia at a rate of 1% to 2% per year (Bischkopf, et al. 2002).
 As life expectancy increases, there is a pressing need for accurate diagnosis of AD at its early stage to enable possible delay of transition from MCI to AD via medications as well as non-medication approaches.